 Proposal 6(7/11): If UE receives PTM configuration of multicast session(s) in RRCRelease and “the stop of G-RNTI monitoring” is indicated for the corresponding session(s) and then UE selects the same cell as on which it received RRCRelease, UE acquires the PTM configuration from MCCH upon receiving group paging that indicates to allow the multicast reception in RRC_INACTIVE.

+DISCUSSION on P6 and P8:

+MTK asks if we can combine those.

+QCM is OK with P8, but not with P6.
+QCM thinks the UE can just use the configuraiton received in RRCRelease.
+CATT clarifies that we previously agreed that PTM configuration can be provided for active session since for non-active it may change.

+Nokia indicates there is no UE requirements for cell selection, it may take some time.

+ZTE thinks we need to discuss whether MCCH is optional or not.

+DISCUSSION on P5:

+Ericsson is OK with P5.

+Xiaomi thinks UE does not need to read MCCH until receiving group paging.

+Lenovo thinks group paging is always needed to inform session activation.
+QCM agrees.

+CATT clarifies the main intention of this proposal is to reduce latency of session monitoring.

+Huawei think P5 is needed, especially for temporary no data case.
+Huawei thinks in different cells the session activation status can be different for this case.

+LG agrees with P5.
+Different cells may have different sessions, UE needs to check it with MCCH.

 FFS UE in RRC_INACTIVE reads MCCH(if present) on the reselected cell after cell reselection to acquire the PTM configuration session if UE received“the stop of G-RNTI monitoring” indication for the session.